marionebl/jaketrent-blog/content/post/busterjs-requirejsbackbone.md

   - "backbonejs"
   - "requirejs"
 description: BusterJs is a still-in-beta library that allows for testing your Javascript.
 It's got a wealth of cool features.
 The browser capturing is awesome for runn
-keywords: javascript, unit-testing, backbonejs, requirejs
+metaKeywords: javascript, unit-testing, backbonejs, requirejs
 published: true
 ---